Osteosarcoma

 • Adapting to limb amputation- Surgery that removes the tumor and spares the limb is used whenever it is possible.
 However, it might be necessary to remove part of the affected limb to remove the cancer.
 In such cases, an artificial limb or prosthesis will be required but it requires time, practice and patience.

-• Long-term treatment side effects- The aggressive chemotherapy which is required to control osteosarcoma can lead to substantial side effects, in the short term as well as in the long term.
+• Long-term treatment side effects- The aggressive chemo which is required to control osteosarcoma can lead to substantial side effects, in the short term as well as in the long term.
 Your health care team can help you manage the side effects that occur during the treatment and provide you with a list of side effects to watch for in the years following your treatment.